Language-Research-Technology/ldaca-website/content/news/posts/cultural-heritage/index.md

 ### AIATSIS, NLA and NFSA

-We sometimes find items held in other cultural institutions, which we would like to digitise and add to existing collections in PARADISEC.
+We sometimes find items held in other cultural institutions, which we would like to digitise and add to existing collections in {{< glossary_link display="PARADISEC" id="paradisec" >}}.
 For example, we identified items produced by the important 20th century Australian linguist [Arthur Capell](https://adb.anu.edu.au/biography/capell-arthur-12292), including 168 reel-to-reel audio tapes of non-Australian language recordings found in the Australian Institute of Aboriginal and Torres Strait Islander Studies ([AIATSIS](https://aiatsis.gov.au/)) that we were able to digitise, and nearly 50 acetate discs and one magnetic wire recording found at the National Library of Australia ([NLA](https://www.nla.gov.au/)).
 We enlisted the aid of the National Film and Sound Archive ([NFSA](https://www.nfsa.gov.au/)) in digitising the discs and magnetic wire, as we did not have the facilities to handle those formats.

 <br>